UPPMAX/UPPMAX-documentation/docs/cluster_guides/singularity.md

 - We paste that recipe in the box (or upload a file with it) and click build.
 The service will try to find an available builder and It will work for a while.
 Output from the build process will be displayed in a console window on the same page.

 - Hopefully the build completes successfully (a notification is shown and build status is updated).
-We can when go to the the projects through the dropdown with our username in the upper right corner, select "My projects", select the sortmerna project.
+We can when go to the the projects through the drop-down with our user name in the upper right corner, select "My projects", select the sortmerna project.

 - Once on the project view, we select the tab "Images" to see what images we have built.
 We see that we have an image tagged 3.0.3 and are given the option to download the image file through the web browser as well as commands to let singularity pull it.